kamranahmedse/developer-roadmap/content/guides/what-is-internet.md

 * What's the relationship between packets, routers, and reliability?
 * HTTP and the HTML – How are you viewing this webpage in your browser?
 * How is the information transfer on the internet made secure?
-* What is cybersecurity and what are some common internet crimes?
+* What is cybersecurity, and what are some common internet crimes?

 ## What is the Internet?